Data

 Start by loading both the csv

-Analyse and discuss what insights you obtain into people’s changes in behaviors during the pandemic in responde to an intervention.
+Analyse and discuss what insights you obtain into people’s changes in behaviour during the pandemic in response to an intervention.